Defending Against Ransomware Attacks: Best Practices for Success

 Vendor-independent security assessments can kick-start your ransomware defense efforts by helping you identify weaknesses in your security program, and prioritize the actions you can take to better prevent, detect, contain, and remediate attacks.

-For more information about evaluating the impact a ransomware attack could have on your organization and strengthening your defenses, contact us.
+For more information about evaluating the impact a ransomware attack could have on your organization and strengthening your defenses, visit our Incident Response and Ransomware Resource Center.

 - Bitdefender 2020 Consumer Threat Landscape Report